Experimental test of generalized multipartite entropic uncertainty relations

+\textit{GEUR.}---Before we discuss our experiments and main results, we provide some background information.
+We focus on the generalized EUR (GEUR) reported in Ref.\cite{WangDong}, which starts with a tripartite QMA-EUR bound that is tighter than {Renes--Boileau}'s [Eq.\,(\ref{Eq.memory})], then improves to a generalized version for multi-measurement in the presence of arbitrary multipartite systems.

-Adapted from {Renes--Boileau}'s result Eq.\,[\ref{eq:Renes}], we first proposed a tighter tripartite QMA-EUR by illustrating an uncertainty game among three correlated subsystems.
-To introduce this game, we plot a diagram in Fig.\,\ref{figure11}: Three participators, Alice, Bob and Charlie, share a tripartite state $\rho_{ABC}$ prepared \textit{in priori}.
-At the beginning of the game, Alice randomly selects one of two observables ($\hat{R}$ and $\hat{K}$) and obtains a measurement outcome $\Gamma$.
-Later, Alice notifies her measurement's choice to Bob or Charlie according to the choice of the observable.
-The players would win the game if Bob or Charlie correctly guess the outcome of Alice's measurement.
-Our proposed QMA-EUR gives an upper bound of the winning probability for the guessing game.
-Formally, it is stated in the following theorem:
+The tighter tripartite QMA-EUR is illustrated by an uncertainty game among three correlated subsystems: as can be seen in Fig.\,\ref{figure11}, Alice, Bob, and Charlie, share a tripartite state $\rho_{\rm ABC}$ prepared in advance.
+Alice randomly chooses one of two observables ($\hat{M}_i= \hat{R},\hat{K}$) and applies it to her system, obtaining the outcome $\Gamma_{\hat{M}_i}$.
+Alice then notifies her measurement choice $\hat{M}_i$ to Bob and Charlie.
+If and only if both Bob and Charlie guessed the outcome of Alice's measurement, they would win the game.
+The winning probability is bounded by the information that Bob and Charlie hold about Alice.
+This can be calculated with a tripartite entropic uncertainty relation by Renes and Boileau\,\cite{Renes}, and further developed in References \cite{liu,BFXie}, as:

+the term $q_{\rm MU}$ is as same as in Eq.\,(\ref{Eq.memory}), the core difference is that on the left-hand side, this quantifies the lower bound of the uncertainty of the unilateral measurement on subsystems ${\rm B}$ and ${\rm C}$.

+However, the right-hand side value of Eq.\,(\ref{eq:Renes}), hereafter called Renes--Boileau's bound, is irrelevant to the correlations between the subsystems in the multipartite system; this is in contrast to the case of QMA-EUR, in which the correlation quantified by the conditional entropy is used to improve the bound.
+Consequently, the Renes--Boileau's bound may not be tight for many multipartite systems with rich and varied forms of entanglement.
+This is improved in Ref.\cite{WangDong} by taking the effect of quantum correlations into account and improving the bound of entropy, giving an upper bound of the winning probability for the guessing game.

-{\bf Theorem 1.} An improved tripartite EUR in terms of the entropy and conditional entropy of subsystems and the Holevo quantities can be stated by:
+Formally, the improved tripartite EUR in terms of the entropy, conditional entropy of subsystems, and the Holevo quantities can be stated as: